Life lessons from ultramarathons (even if you never plan to run one)

 conway belcourt at finish line of ultra marathon

-No one runs an ultramarathon from start to finish.
-Jog when the terrain allows it, but sometimes it’s so steep and rocky that power-hiking is your only choice, says Belcourt.
+Almost no one actually runs for the duration of an ultramarathon.
+You can pick up the pace when the terrain allows, but sometimes it’s so steep and rocky that power-hiking is your only choice, says Belcourt.

 Embrace the rewardconway belcourt at the end of the sinister 7 ultramarathon